ARAelcto1384/website-of-high-school/README.md

 # website-of-high-school
-The website of the first high school
+The high school website project was written with the Django framework and security measures in the 9th year of high school, i.e. 2020.